ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/information-barriers-policies.md

     After approximately a half hour, policies are applied, user by user, for your organization.
 If your organization is large, it can take 24 hours (or more) for this process to complete.
 (As a general guideline, it takes about an hour to process 5,000 user accounts.)

-## Verify status
+## Verify status of user accounts, segments, policies, or policy application

-You can verify status of users, segments, policies, and policy application, as listed in the following table.
+Using PowerShell, you can verify status of user accounts, segments, policies, and policy application, as listed in the following table.

 |To verify this  |Do this  |
 |---------|---------|